fako/writing/setting/the-valley.md

 These bodies get cleaned up by Burte with her super speed and strength, but as Burte wants to spend time with her love Tirion and Sinia also wants other work done by Burte, it happens that bodies are not removed as often as they should.
 As bodies amass directly underneath the portals the corpses may break the fall of a body causing it to survive.
-These survivors look exactly like the person they stem from, but they are nothing but empty shells, driven by instincts and more animal than human.
+These survivors look exactly like the person they stem from, but are often maimed and almost always retarted, because parts of their minds got lost as they travelled between portals.
+Consequently they are driven by instincts and more animal than human.
 Since portals that fail to kill the disposible bodies remain in function for a while, many of these savages accumulate in the caverns.
 As their numbers grow they drive each other deeper into the caverns, where some may find their way to the surface through cave entrances in the wilderness.